Cody Riley: College career

 Prior to the start of his freshman season, Riley was one of three UCLA players (along with Jalen Hill and LiAngelo Ball) who were arrested in China for allegedly shoplifting before their game against Georgia Tech.
 The arrested players were confined to their hotel for several days until the charges were dropped and the players were allowed to leave the country.
 Riley and the other two players were suspended indefinitely from the team after their return to campus, and on December 22, 2017, UCLA announced that Riley and Hill would remain suspended for the entire season, but were allowed to join practices and team activities on December 26.
 Riley declared for the 2018 NBA draft, but opted to withdraw and continue his college career at UCLA.

 Riley averaged 5.5 points, 4.1 rebounds and 0.4 blocks per game as a redshirt freshman.
 As a sophomore, he averaged 8.8 points and 4.5 rebounds per game.
-On January 8, 2021, Riley scored a career-high 22 points to go with 13 rebounds in a 81–75 overtime win against Arizona State.
+On January 8, 2021, Riley scored a career-high 22 points to go with 13 rebounds in an 81–75 overtime win against Arizona State.
 He averaged 10 points and 5.4 rebounds per game as a junior, shooting 53.8% from the field and helping the Bruins reach the Final Four.
 Following the season, Riley declared for the 2021 NBA draft, but ultimately returned to UCLA.
-In the 2021–22 season opener against Cal State Bakersfield, he sustained a left medial collateral ligament sprain after a collison in the first half.
+In the 2021–22 season opener against Cal State Bakersfield, he sustained a left medial collateral ligament sprain after a collision in the first half.
 He was sidelined for almost two months before returning in January 2022.
 In his second game back, he had a career-high four steals in a win over California.
 He decided not to return for a sixth season, forgoing his remaining season of eligibility.

 Professional career

+Rogaska Crystal (2022–2023)

 After going undrafted in the 2022 NBA draft, Riley signed with KK Rogaška of the Premier A Slovenian Basketball League.

+Basket Brno (2023)

+In January 2023, Riley signed with Basket Brno of the National Basketball League.
+He played in 3 games and averaged 14 points, 8 rebounds and 1.3 blocks per game.

+Maccabi Effie Capital Rishon Le-Zion (2023)

+In February 2023, Riley signed with Maccabi Rishon Le-Zion.
+He played in 11 games and averaged 15.1 points and 8.7 rebounds.

+Next Urban Maccabi Haifa (2023)

+On July 29, 2023, Riley signed with Maccabi Haifa B.C. for the season.
+He joined Nick Hornsby who was already on the roster.

+Stella Artois Leuven Bears (2023–2024)

+On November 6, 2023, Riley signed with Leuven Bears.
+He played in 13 games and averaged 15.5 points, 10.8 rebounds and 3.1 assists.

+Elitzur Maccabi Netanya (2024–2025)

+On September 20, 2024, Riley signed with Elitzur Netanya B.C.

+Maccabi Petah TikvaElitzur (2025–present)

+On September 22, 2025, Riley signed with Maccabi Petah TikvaElitzur of the Liga Leumit.